Engineering Management MSc

 How you'll learn

-The Faculty has a strong portfolio of industry-related research around sustainable manufacturing, composite material research and low carbon vehicles.
+The faculty has a strong portfolio of industry-related research around sustainable manufacturing, composite material research and low carbon vehicles.
 Teaching is underpinned by the latest research and industry trends, helping you to stay abreast of current and emerging engineering management issues and the management principles that underpin effective strategies and outcomes.
 For instance, specific and relevant research at PhD level is covering such areas as global account management, lean and agile manufacturing, sustainable supply chain management and business performance improvement.

-As an innovative and enterprising institution, the University may seek to utilise emerging technologies within the student experience.
-For all courses (whether on-campus, blended, or distance learning), the University may deliver certain contact hours and assessments via online technologies and methods.
+As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
+For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

-In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2022/2023 academic year to be delivered in a variety of forms.
+In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2023/24 academic year to be delivered in a variety of forms.
 The form of delivery will be determined in accordance with Government and Public Health guidance.
 Whether on campus or online, our key priority is staff and student safety.

 Assessment

 This course will be assessed using a variety of methods which could vary depending upon the module.
-Assessment methods include formal examinations, coursework, tests, essays, practical or project work, group work and presentations
+Assessment methods include formal examinations, coursework, tests, essays, practical or project work, group work and presentations.

 The Coventry University Group assessment strategy ensures that our courses are fairly assessed and allows us to monitor student progression towards the achieving the intended learning outcomes.